Requesting a Swarm

 swarm

 If you’d like to request a swarm of bees, please read these notes on swarm availability then complete the form below.
-This will tell our team of volunteer collectors who wants swarms and help them make contact with you when a swarm becomes available.
+This will tell our team of volunteer collectors who wants swarms and let them contact with you when a swarm becomes available.

 You might want to check our items for sale page – members sometimes might have spare colonies or nucs for sale; these are likely to be at a higher price than the swarm fee (see below), but might provide you with bees sooner.

-We usually give priority to new members once they are ready to look after bees but all Registered and Partner members, including members taking our training course, may apply.
+We usually give priority to new members once ready to look after bees, but all Registered and Partner members, including those on our training course, may apply.

 If you have asked for a swarm and get bees by another means, please let us know.